regvictoram/FlipFlopD/README.md

 - VHDL for a D-Type Flip-Flop.
 - VHDL for a D-Type Flip-Flop with synchronous Set-Resets.
 - VHDL for Flip-Flop with Daylight sensor (Lab 3, Homework).
+- VHDL for FSM 2-bit Counter, done in the lab.